 Task list: The vertical axis of the diagram represents all tasks (or milestones, project steps,...).
 The displayed tasks can be limited using filters.
 In addition, the task name, for example, can be displayed as an extra column on the left.

 Display key data, such as the task name

 Timeline: The horizontal axis shows the time course / time span of the project.
 The total project duration can be determined by the time of the first and last task.

 Task bars: Within the time schedule, all tasks are visualized and arranged by due date in the form of bars - i.e. they are put "in the right order".
+The bar indicates the title of the corresponding task.
+If the bar is too short for the title, you can show it via mouseover.
 Depending on the length (-> due date "From - To"), the bar length shows the processing time of the tasks.
 The color is determined by the status or the room.